exercism/c/exercises/practice/linked-list/.approaches/circular-doubly-linked-list/content.md

 Node `B`'s `prev` will point at node `A` and node `B`'s `next` will point at node `C`.
 Node `C`'s `prev` will point at node `B` and node `C`'s `next` will point at node `A`.

-The only item the list's `head` and `tail` will be `NULL` is when the list is empty.
+The only time the list's `head` and `tail` will be `NULL` is when the list is empty.
 This is enforced by the `list_create` function.

-The `list_count` function returns the value of the lists's `length` field.
+The `list_count` function returns the value of the list's `length` field.

 The `create_node` function is a helper function to handle adding a node.
-Whether the node is added to the back or the front of the list, the new node is always placed between the `tail` and the `end` of the list, so the same implementation for creating the node is used for adding to either the front or back.
+Whether the node is added to the back or the front of the list, the new node is always placed between the `tail` and the `head` of the list, so the same implementation for creating the node is used for adding a node to either the front or back.

 If it is thought that the most usual case is that the list already has one node, then the condition can be tested that the `head` is not `NULL`.
-If so, then the new node is "wired up" to have its `prev` be the `tail` and its `next` be the head.
+If so, then the new node is "wired up" to have its `prev` be the `tail` and its `next` be the `head`.
 Also, the `tail`'s `next` will be the new node and the `head`'s `prev` will be the new node.

 If the `head` is `NULL`, then the new node will be the only node in the list, so its `prev` and `next` fields will point at itself,